Deploying AI/ML Models in Kubernetes using Seldon Core, Istio and MetalLB

 pip3 install seldon-core --ignore-installed PyYAML

-• Once the libraries are installed, we can use the SeldonClient class to request a prediction to our ML model Inference Server deployed (exposed using the Istio Ingress Gateway):
+- Once the libraries are installed, we can use the SeldonClient class to request a prediction from our deployed ML model Inference Server (exposed using the Istio Ingress Gateway):

 from seldon_core.seldon_client import SeldonClient